vinloren/rsa_haskell/README.md

 Another aspect peculiar to haskell is the way it manages 'Integers' type: an Integer in haskell can have a virtually unlimited size so there is no need of special libraries to manage big int numnbers such as those 1024 bit long or more.

-Wanting to learn haskell, the first project I thougth of was to implement myself a typical RSA kit in plain haskell as I did in the past using C and MPIR libraries.
+Wanting to learn haskell, the first project I thought of was to implement myself a typical RSA kit in plain haskell as I did in the past using C and MPIR libraries.